 Chemical Process, Energy (power station), Property Management, Transport, Steelworks, Production line.

-Ans: Activate alternative labeling and indicators for primary label.
-Create a new structure indicator, define labeling system.
+Ans: Activate alternative labeling and indicators for the primary labels.
+Create a new structure indicator, and define a labeling system.

-Ans: Activate alternative labeling, define labeling systems for functional locations, enter label internal view.
+Ans: Activate alternative labeling, define labeling systems for functional locations, and enter label internal view.

 Ans: Plant maintenance>technical objects>functional location>labels>user profile.

-Ans: Change documents, status profile, asset, object information key, partner determination, measuring point category.
+Ans: Change documents, status profile, asset, object information key, partner determination, and measuring point category.

 Ans: Equipment Master pertains to one of the master data elements within the domain of Operations & Maintenance i.e. The SAP Plant Maintenance Module.